Kgotso-Koete/foodTasker-restaurant-web-app/README.md

 ### What this code base covers

-This code is for the back end and web based administration site for restaurant employees. [here is the tutorial](https://coderealprojects.com/projects/create-ubereats-api-server-side-with-python).
+This code is for the back end which includes databases and APIs, and web based administration site for restaurant employees. [here is the tutorial](https://coderealprojects.com/projects/create-ubereats-api-server-side-with-python).

 ---